 “Launch a data-management start-up.”

 While you can’t write an essay here, you’re still expected to sell your future career in 50 characters or less.
-That’s not an easy task.
-Keep in mind that Columbia is asking for your immediate post-MBA goal, implying that the objective has to be—based on your past professional experiences and future education—realizable.
-Don’t worry, you’ll have room in the essays to talk about more fanciful career objectives.
+That’s a tall order.
+Keep in mind that Columbia is requesting your immediate post-MBA goal, implying that the objective has to be—based on past professional experiences and future education—realizable.
+Don’t worry, you’ll have room in the upcoming essays to discuss your more fanciful career objectives.

-Admittedly, most people have multiple potential post-MBA goals.
-If you’re unsure of which to mention, try to pick the one that’s most likely to occur.
-If your goal is a bit too general, try to identify what sort of specificity you can add to it to make it more noticeable.
+Admittedly, most applicants have more than one potential post-MBA goal.
+If you fall into that group and are unsure of which to mention, try to the pick the one that’s most likely to occur.
+If your objective is a bit too generic, try to identify what sort of specificity you can add to it to make it more tangible.

 Essay 1: Through your resume and recommendations, we have a clear sense of your professional path to date.
 What are your career goals over the next 3-5 years and what, in your imagination, would be your long-term dream job?
 (500 words)

-Columbia is a dynamic MBA that looks for competitive and innovative candidates.
-What they’re trying to gauge is both your sensibility (can you understand what your skills and profile are likely to lead to in 3-5 years) and your desire for achievement (what is the potential value and impact of your “long-term dream”).
+Columbia University offers a dynamic MBA that looks for competitive and innovative candidates.
+What they’re trying to gauge in this question is both your sensibility (can you understand what your skills and profile are likely to lead to in 3-5 years?) and your desire for achievement (what is the potential value and impact of your “long-term dream?”).

 As you’re selecting your goals, keep in mind that they should form some kind of continuum with your past and near-future experiences.
-That doesn’t mean that you can’t dream big (CBS is full of some of the most creative and daring minds), but rather that you have to illustrate how the skill set you’ve already started developing will make that big dream come true.
+That doesn’t mean that you can’t dream big (CBS is filled with some of the most creative and daring minds), but rather that you have to illustrate how the skill set you’ve already started developing will make that big dream become a reality.

 Essay 2: Why do you feel Columbia Business School is a good fit for you?
 (250 words)

-Compared to last year’s question, this essay is much more straightforward in asking why you’re choosing the Columbia University MBA.
-There is a myriad of factors, of course, that could be influencing your choice, however, with just 250 words, you’ll need to be very direct in highlighting what benefits CBS will bring to you.
+If you’ve done your research, there might be a lot of factors influencing your choice, however, with only 250 words at your disposal, you’ll need to be very direct in highlighting what benefits CBS will bring to you.

-There are many ways to approach the essay, but one of the most practical and positive ways is by working backward from your post-MBA objectives.
+While there are various ways to approach the essay, one of the most practical and positive ones is by working backward from your post-MBA objectives.
 What will you need to achieve them?
-Is there knowledge that you’re currently lacking, particular skills or network connections?
+Is there knowledge, particular skills, or network connections that you’re currently lacking?
 Is access to the NYC market important for you?
-There are many questions that might be relevant in your case, so be sure to ask yourself many more as you try to identify what’s necessary to accomplish your post-degree goals.
+There are many questions that might be relevant in your case, so be sure to dig deep as you try to identify what’s necessary to accomplish your post-degree goals.

-Once you have a list of requirements, you’ll need to match it up to what Columbia Business School offers.
-This is the moment where the initial research you’ve done, school visits and alumni outreach should pay off.
-By now, you should have at your disposal a strong understanding of the program structure, courses offered, professors, alumni network, company links, student organizations and so much more.
-After you’ve connected those resources to your future needs, choosing among them those that are the most critical and impactful will help you develop an attractive answer.
+Once you have a series of requirements, you’ll need to match it up to what Columbia University offers.
+This is the moment where your initial research, school visits, and alumni outreach should pay off.
+By now, you should have a powerful understanding of the program structure, courses offered, professors, alumni network, company links, student organizations, and much, much more.
+After you’ve connected those resources to your future needs, you should choose those among them that are the most crucial and impactful.

 This space should only be used to explain any irregularities to the admissions committee.
-If you do have any particular profile issues (lack of a direct supervisor recommendation, poor university grades, gaps in job experience, etc.), it’s in your interest to keep your answer short.
-However, don’t neglect to use this space, if you believe something in your profile comes across negatively.
-If you don’t deal with it in this space, admissions will most likely assume the worst cause.
+If you do have any particular profile issues (lack of a direct supervisor recommendation, poor university grades, gaps in job experience, etc.), it’s to your benefit to keep your answer short.
+However, don’t leave this space blank, if you believe something in your profile comes across negatively.
+If you don’t deal with it here, admissions will most likely assume the worst cause was the reason.